deangelini/DS502-Final-Project/README.md

-# ds502
+# Predicting Release Year of Songs Based on Timbre Features Using Regression

-Final Project for Statistical Methods for Data Science
+Final Project for Statistical Methods for Data Science using regression algorithms.